pakapoo/TWDS_mini_ETL_project/README.md

     * Product Name: allow spaces

 ## Todo
-* Leverage cloud platform such as S3 for placing input data
+* Leverage cloud platform such as S3 for placing input data, and automize with Airflow
 * Simulate large amount of data and seek for high efficiency
+* Deploy spark application with Docker, including master and worker nodes

 ## Reference
 1. Wang, Y., & Zhang, Y. (2017).
 A Design of ETL Pipeline for Data Warehouse.
 In *2017 7th International Workshop on Computer Science and Engineering* (pp. 41-45).
 IEEE.
 [Link](http://www.wcse.org/WCSE_2017/041.pdf)